cqb13/vocab-vault/README.md

-# Open Words
+# Vocab Vault

-Latin Words is a port of [Open Words TS](https://github.com/Templar-Development/Open-Words-TS) TypeScript code to Rust for future maintenance and improvement.
+Vocab Vault is a port of [Open Words TS](https://github.com/Templar-Development/Open-Words-TS) TypeScript code to Rust for future maintenance and improvement.

 Find the original Whitaker's Words written in Ada at https://github.com/dsanson/Words, thoughtfully documented and maintained by [dsanson](https://github.com/dsanson).
 More information about William Whitaker and the Words program is available there.